 It’s never too early to start camping with your kids.
-Nature delivers a full-on sensory experience, and a family camping trip is a great way to initiate the younger set to the joys of being outside.
-From babies to teens, kids of all ages will find so many things to captivate them on a camping trip: star-dotted skies, the distant call of an owl, the tiniest of bugs carrying out their work in the dirt.
+A family overnight outside is a great way to initiate the younger set to the joys of being in nature.
+From babies to teens, kids of all ages will find so many things to captivate them on a camping trip: a star-speckled sky, the distant call of an owl, a tiny bug working in the dirt.
 Camping can open their eyes and awaken their senses to their natural environment.

-Here are some tips for getting started and making camping with kids a good experience for everyone.
+Here are some tips for getting started—and for making the experience a memorable one.

 Practice Camping at Home